MINISFORUM M1 Pro

 TechPowerUp Professional Review

-According to TechPowerUp, the M1 Pro received an Editor’s Choice award with a perfect 5/5 star rating.
-Their comprehensive testing found that “the M1 Pro performs like a full desktop, handling work, creative, and entertainment tasks smoothly.”
-The review highlights the OCuLink port as a feature “rarely found on mini PCs of this class” and notes excellent power efficiency with just 10.3W idle consumption and 48.5 dBA peak noise under load.
-The only significant criticisms were the absence of an SD card reader and the midrange sustained write performance of the bundled SSD.
+TechPowerUp gave the M1 Pro a strongly positive review, judging that it performs like a full desktop across work, creative, and entertainment tasks.
+The review singles out the OCuLink port as rare for a mini PC of this class and the low power draw (about 10.3W at idle), while its main criticisms were the missing SD card reader and the midrange sustained write speed of the bundled SSD.

 Customer Reviews of the MINISFORUM M1 Pro